Abu Kamil: Book of Birds (Kitāb al-ṭair)

 A small treatise teaching how to solve indeterminate linear systems with positive integral solutions.
 The title is derived from a type of problems known in the east which involve the purchase of different species of birds.
 Abu Kamil wrote in the introduction:

 I found myself before a problem that I solved and for which I discovered a great many solutions; looking deeper for its solutions, I obtained two thousand six hundred and seventy-six correct ones.
 My astonishment about that was great, but I found out that, when I recounted this discovery, those who did not know me were arrogant, shocked, and suspicious of me.
 I thus decided to write a book on this kind of calculations, with the purpose of facilitating its treatment and making it more accessible.

 According to Jacques Sesiano, Abu Kamil remained seemingly unparalleled throughout the Middle Ages in trying to find all the possible solutions to some of his problems.
-In an article, Muhammad Mehdi Kaveh Yazdi solved Abu Kamel's six-fold problems and tabulated all their answers, obtaining 2,674 answers for the sixth problem.
-It is worth noting that this article also includes Ghiyath al-Din Jamshid Kashani's problem of 10 birds and Muhammad Baqir Yazdi's solution method for his problem, which resulted in 903 answers.